Mobile Pantry Pops up today in Bourbonnais

-BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in Bourbonnais from noon to 1 p.m. today on Briarwood Lane.
+BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in Bourbonnais from 1-2 p.m. today on Briarwood Lane.

-The event is running an hour earlier than normal due to an earlier food delivery.

 Anyone in need can come for food.
 There are no residential or financial restrictions, according to a press release from the village.